 Coronavirus Support and Information

-Open to teachers and support staff who work with children and young people who live/attend an educational setting in Gloucestershire.
+Teachers and support staff who work with children and young people who live/attend an educational setting in Gloucestershire can contact their Educational Psychologist.

-Confidential telephone support, staffed by Educational Psychologists, to talk through questions or concerns about children and young people’s wellbeing or learning during the current pandemic and as students return to school.
+Your Educational Psychologist can be contacted by telephone to talk through questions or concerns about children and young people’s wellbeing or learning during the current pandemic and as students return to school.

 Transition back to school following Coronavirus distancing measures